sjolsen/nmigen-nexys/lab_notes.md

 The first thing I'll do is make a new demo, so I can keep the old one.
 I'll call it `manual_brightness.py`.
 I'll also want to split out the PWM implementation into its own library.

+I went ahead and spent several hours implementing this without taking notes.
+It was a real pain to debug.
+On the bright side, I figured out how to get GTKWave working with Bazel test outputs.
+I also found out the real reason I wasn't getting the right PWM output: it wasn't that the anode output wasn't inverted (it was), but that my duty cycle logic was backwards.
+Also, you unfortunately don't get an error if you forget to assign a `.eq` expression to a domain -- maybe you get a warning, but I didn't see it.

+Anyway, I got out of this what I wanted, which is a way to visualize the brightness curve.
+It looks okay, though the gamma function renders the output undetectable until the input is about 23.
+Maybe I'll solve that with a linearized region near zero, like sRGB does.